How-To: Transform Curly & Textured Hair In One Highlight Service

 Textured Hair Education: Haircolor Placement For Maximum Impact

-Have a textured-hair client that is looking for a total transformation but you don’t know where to begin?
+Have a textured-hair client looking for a total transformation but you don’t know where to begin?
 Look no further than BTC University.
 We had textured hair expert Kara Williams (@haircolorkilla) teach her signature technique for giving curly clients root coverage, highlights AND lowlights efficiently and safely.
-Click here to purchase Kara’s course on BTC University and keep scrolling for everything you will learn!
+Click here to purchase Kara’s course on BTC-U, then keep scrolling for everything you will learn!

 You can learn Kara’s full technique in her 90-minute course, but we’re teasing these tips you need to know now!

 Since her client has a darker starting level, Kara formulates a cool root color with a lower developer to avoid hot root.
 Since she is applying the root color first, she always formulates the base a full to half level darker with a lower developer since it will sit the longest.
 Then, in order to create a seamless blend throughout, she bumps the developer in the lowlight formula.
 Want the full formula breakdown?
 Keep scrolling!

 Kara’s goal is to create a softer gradient around the client’s face and gradual dimension in the back.
 To achieve this, she uses diagonal forward sections at the hairline and horizontal sections through the interior.

 Pro Tip: Want to learn the difference between diagonal back and diagonal forward partings?
 Kara advises to pay attention to the way the hair falls.
 “If you’re unsure about which is which, create the part and see where the hair lays naturally.
 If it falls forward, like for a front money piece, then the section is diagonal forward.
 If it falls back, it’s a diagonal back section,” she explains.

 Tip #3: When It Comes To Placement, Always Plan For More